Do you or someone you know need help?

 Call 1300 555 135

 We haven’t changed our advice level:

 Exercise a high degree of caution in Hong Kong.

 Large-scale demonstrations have been ongoing across Hong Kong since 9 June 2019.
 A number of protests have resulted in violent confrontations between protestors and police, or opposing groups or criminally linked individuals, and there have been some targeted individual attacks.
 Violent clashes are more likely to occur in the evening.

 Emergency laws have been introduced.
 These ban face coverings in public assemblies and give police additional powers to physically verify the identity of individuals.
 Further measures could be introduced at short notice.

 'Flash mob' demonstrations can take place with little or no warning.
 In recent protests, petrol bombs have been thrown, barricades built and fires lit in the streets.
 MTR stations, shopping malls and businesses have been vandalised.
-Hong Kong Police have reported the seizure of materials for explosives.
+Hong Kong Police have reported the seizure of explosives materials.
 Media and police reported the explosion of a remote controlled improvised explosive device targeting police.

 Unauthorised demonstrations are met by a more rapid and severe police response.
-Police have used tear gas, live ammunition, rubber bullets and pepper spray, including in popular tourist areas, densely populated residential areas and enclosed areas.
+Police have used tear gas, live ammunition, rubber bullets and pepper spray.
 Water cannons with dye have also been used.
 Additional enforcement measures could be used.